madsenmj/ml-iot-fault-prediction/README.md

 Jan Van Impe, Geert Gins, __An extensive reference dataset for fault detection and identification in batch processes__,
 *Chemometrics and Intelligent Laboratory Systems*, Volume 148, 15 November 2015, Pages 20–31.

+The overall project is described in [this presentation](/docs/LegacyDataAnalyticsDemo.pptx) which is covered in [this short video of the talk](https://youtu.be/HGm170ZoskM).

 # Machine Learning
 ## Data Download